-Dr. Miguel del Campo, MD, PhD is an Associate Professor of Clinical Pediatrics at the University of California, San Diego School of Medicine.
+Dr. Miguel del Campo, MD, PhD -- Associate Professor of Clinical Pediatrics at the University of California, San Diego School of Medicine.
 Dr. del Campo cares for patients with dysmorphologic, genetic, and teratologic conditions at Rady Children’s Hospital-San Diego and conducts clinical research projects in the Center for Better Beginnings at UCSD.
 His research interests include: Fetal Alcohol Syndrome (FAS), limb defects and HOX signaling pathways, Williams syndrome, Autism, prenatal diagnosis through comparative genomic hybridization (CGH), Marfan syndrome and other connective tissue disorders.

 Dr. del Campo developed and implemented the first Telegenetics consultation service and research program at the Pompeu Fabra University in Spain and from 2002 to 2009 he coordinated Orphanet Spain funded by the European Commission and is currently Director of its Scientific Committee.
 He brings international acclaim to the Center and is fluent in Spanish, Catalan, English and French, as well as proficient in Italian and Portuguese.

-Diana R. Simmes, MPH, Academic Coordinator of the Institute for Fetal Alcohol Spectrum Disorders Discovery at the University of California San Diego and Executive Board Member for the Southern California affiliate of NOFAS.
+Diana R. Simmes, MPH -- Academic Coordinator of the Institute for Fetal Alcohol Spectrum Disorders Discovery at the University of California San Diego and Executive Board Member for the Southern California affiliate of NOFAS.
 Diana Simmes is a Co-Investigator and Project Director for the Western FASD Practice and Implementation Center funded by the Centers for Disease Control and Prevention.
 She received her MPH from the Boston University School of Public Health with a concentration in Health Law.
 She coordinates and provides "FASD 101" trainings throughout California for diverse audiences ranging from probation officers, to healthcare providers to educators.

 Ms. Simmes has held leadership and management positions on a wide variety of maternal and child health research studies including serving in a position critical to the successful operation of the National Children's Study-San Diego County, a longitudinal study examining the effects of environmental influences on the health and development of children.
 She has worked as a consultant with the American Academy of Pediatrics (California Chapter 3), for newborn home visiting programs, and with local practicing pediatricians.
 Ms. Simmes facilitates a monthly FASD parent support group, oversees FASD community outreach and education in the region and coordinates support services and referrals for children seen in the FASD clinic at UCSD/Rady Children's Hospital.